Monday, February 29, 2016

 2012 ~ April 22-25, Trip with sisters to Gulf Shores, Alabama

-Was out of the bed by 5:30 A.M.
-I got dressed, checked my email, updated my laptop computer, added movies to my Iphone, I broke a fingernail while making the bed, finished packing, I ate some chocolate pudding and I was ready to leave by 7:35 A.M.
+I was out of bed by 5:30 A.M., got dressed, checked my email, updated my laptop computer, and added movies to my iPhone.
+I broke a fingernail while making the bed, finished packing, ate some chocolate pudding, and was ready to leave by 7:35 A.M.

-My sister drove her new Jeep; she picked up sisters and they arriving at my house about 8:30 A.M.
-Teresa was using her droid telephone as a navigation system.
+My sister drove her new Jeep.
+She picked up her sisters, who arrived at my house at about 8:30 A.M.
+Teresa used her droid telephone as a navigation system

-We took US 43 to US 72 to Athens, then I-65 all the way to Hwy 287 exit 37 toward Gulf Shores Parkway/Bay Minette/Rabun, we turned left onto Rabun Rd for 4.4 miles then Rabun becomes Al-59 S, we turned right onto West Beach Blvd Al-182 and Condo was on left at 809 West Beach Blvd., Gulf Shores.
+We took US 43 to US 72 to Athens, then I-65 to the Hwy 287 exit 37 toward Gulf Shores Parkway/Bay Minette/Rabun.
+We turned left onto Rabun Rd for 4.4 miles, then Rabun became Al-59 S. We turned right onto West Beach Blvd (Al-182), and the Condo was on the left at 809 West Beach Blvd, Gulf Shores

-(We were going to eat at Cracker Barrel location 796 businesses Park Drive Prattville; Al., but it was a long line.)
+(We were going to eat at the Cracker Barrel location 796 Business Park Drive, Prattville, AL., but there was a long line.)

-We arrived at Meyer Real Estate at 3:30 P.M. to buy parking pass for Island Royale.
+We arrived at Meyer Real Estate at 3:30 P.M. to buy a parking pass for Island Royale.

-We took our luggage up the elevator to our room 503 on the 12th floor.
-It was very windy and we had to make sure that the balcony door was closed before opening the front door, because of the wind draft.
+We took our luggage up the elevator to room 503 on the 12th floor.
+It was very windy, so we had to make sure the balcony door was closed before opening the front door.

 View of the beach